Dual Italian Citizenship

 European Passport for U.S. Citizens of Italian descent

-As a Dually qualified Citizenship Lawyer in New York, I receive many inquiries by American citizens of Italian ancestry that wish to obtain Italian American Dual Citizenship.
+As an Italian American Citizenship Lawyer in New York, I assist American citizens of Italian ancestry obtain Dual Italian Citizenship.

 Jus Sanguinis Italy